Results Day and Clearing Advice for Parents and Guardians

 So, if your child is offered a place with a conditional offer of ABB and achieves AAB or better, they can choose to use Adjustment.

-UCAS Adjustment starts on A-level results day and gives your son/daughter the chance to switch onto an alternative university or course should you wish to.
-It's essentially the opposite of Clearing
+UCAS Adjustment starts on A-level results day and gives your son/daughter the chance to switch to an alternative university or course should they wish to.
+It's essentially the opposite of Clearing.

 How to use Adjustment

-Your child will know they are eligible for Adjustment as it will say so on UCAS Track once they have their results.
+If your child is eligible for Adjustment, it will say so on UCAS Track once they have their results.

-Your child has five days from results day (or whenever your firm offer becomes unconditional) to use Adjustment, so they’ve got to act fast.
+Your son/daughter has five days from results day (or whenever your firm offer becomes unconditional) to use Adjustment, so they’ve got to act fast.
 The ‘trade up’ system officially ends on 31 August.

-Unlike Clearing, there’s no vacancy list for Adjustment, so your child will need to check university websites and contact admissions offices at the universities they’re interested.
-They’ll need to have their personal ID number ready and make sure they tell UCAS straight away that they are applying through Adjustment.
+Unlike Clearing, there’s no vacancy list for Adjustment, so your child will need to check university websites and contact admissions offices at the universities they’re interested in.
+They’ll need to have their personal ID number ready and make sure they tell UCAS straight away if they are applying through Adjustment.

 Your child can contact any university they like if they're using Adjustment, even if it's one that didn't accept your application first time round (although there’s no guarantee they’ll have any spaces).